 Remove the bay leaves, and purée the tomato sauce using a food strainer or food mill to remove skins, seeds, and to smooth out the sauce.
 Return the strained tomato sauce to the saucepot, and bring back to a simmer (180˚F).

-Once the volume is reduced by half, your tomato sauce should be nice and thick.
 Use a clean spoon and taste the sauce.
 Add salt and stir in.
 Taste again.
 Add more salt if needed.
-Keep the sauce warm over low heat.

 Cover the canner and bring to boil over high heat.
-Once water boils vigorously, process pints for 35 minutes and quarts for 40 minutes at altitudes of less than 1,000 ft. (adjust processing time for your altitude if necessary - see notes below).
+Once water boils vigorously, set your timer, and process pints for 35 minutes and quarts for 40 minutes at altitudes of less than 1,000 ft.
+Adjust processing time for your altitude if necessary (see notes).

-After 12 to 24-hours, check to be sure jar lids have sealed by pushing on the center of the lid.
+After the jars have cooled for at least 12 hours, check to be sure jar lids have sealed by pushing on the center of the lid.
 The lid should not pop up.
 If the lid flexes up and down, it did not seal.
-Refrigerate jar and use up within a few days.
+Refrigerate the jar and use within a few days.

 Remove the screw on bands and wash the jars.
 Label, date, and store your jars in a cool, dark place.
 Use within 12 to 18 months.
 Refrigerate the sauce once opened and consume within a few days.
 Yields about 6-7 pint jars or 3-4 quarts depending on how much the sauce reduces.